Barcode scanner essentials

 - As barcode scanners that operate wirelessly rely on the internet, be aware that if the connection goes down, so does your capability to scan products.
 Similarly, you need to ensure you’re in range of the receiver to use it

 - If you think a wired system involves a pile of tangled cables, then don’t worry – there is the option to use a USB connection with a single wire

 - Wired barcode scanners are a user-friendly choice – just plug it in to get connected

-- However, wires can be unsightly, as well as physically limiting how far the scanner can be moved
+- However, wires can be unsightly, as well as physically limiting to how far the scanner can move